HN67/vibe/README.md

 A flask debug server can be run from the `site` directory with `flask run`, which starts a server on localhost.

+Making the site available on other hosts requires hosting on the external interface, for example my pi currently has an address of `192.168.1.64`, so the site should be started with `flask run -h 192.168.1.64`.

 The site requires a configuration file to run, named `config.toml` in the `site` directory.
 This config file should contain a `[database]` section with connection parameters.